Seasonal Allergies

 The team has identified discrete protein fragments, or peptides, contained in Timothy grass extracts that activate an allergic response by stimulating T helper cells called Th2 cells without prompting B cells to generate high levels of IgE.
 Furthermore, these inflammatory Th2 responses appear to decrease with repeated immunotherapy, most significantly in patients who also report alleviation of symptoms.

-This is a very positive sign, as an overly enthusiastic Th2 cell response underlies development of allergy and asthma in numerous contexts.
-Sette and Peters are now asking whether immunotherapy with purified peptide cockroach allergens, which has not yet been attempted, might be more effective in maintaining a healthy ratio of Th1 to Th2 cells.
-Such an approach could also be safer, as it should not elicit IgE-related side-effects associated with anaphylactic shock.
+This was a very positive sign, as an overly enthusiastic Th2 cell response underlies development of allergy and asthma in numerous contexts.
+Drs.
+Sette and Peters went on to asking whether immunotherapy with purified peptide cockroach allergens might be more effective in maintaining a healthy ratio of Th1 to Th2 cells.

 Related News